Pruszko/DispersionReticle/README.md

 - shows additional reticle displaying fully focused dispersion of a gun
 - works well with "Use server reticle" option from game settings
 - works well in replays
+- (DispersionReticle_server_reticle) display both client and server reticles with "Use server reticle" option

 ## Resource
 - [WGMods](https://wgmods.net/5251/)